 The lining’s face side should correspond to the inside of the garment- keep this in mind when matching the lining pieces to the garment.
 Following the steps below should shed some light on the process, so let’s get started!

-Sewing Lining To A Sleeveless Garment: Front/Back Separating Seam
+Sewing Lining To A Sleeveless Garment With Front/Back Separating Seam

 There are two main techniques you can use to fully line a garment.
 The choice of which to use depends on whether your garment has a back or front seam that fully separates (usually center back or center front seams).
 Both versions are shown below.